The Coronavirus May Mark The End Of Russia-OPEC Cooperation - 14 February, 2020 10:21 AM

 The U.S. Still Imports a Lot of Oil - 13 February, 2020 09:42 AM

 Global Oil Demand Set to See First Quarterly Decline in Over 10 Years, IEA Says - 13 February, 2020 09:39 AM

 70th GCAGS/GCSSEPM Convention and Exposition - Call for Papers

 2020 AAPG Southwest Section Annual Meeting - Call for Papers

-Register now for the 2019 Annual Convention and Exhibition (ACE), held 19-22 May 2019, at the Henry B. Gonzalez Convention Center in San Antonio, Texas.
+Registration is now open for the 4th annual Unconventional Resources Technology Conference (URTeC) to be held Aug.
+1-3 at the Henry B. Gonzalez Convention Center in San Antonio, Texas.